-j) The maximum number of games a U9 team can play is 45 per season (Carded team games are not included in the 45 game maximum).
+j) The maximum number of games a U9 team can play is forty-five (45) per season (Carded team games are not included in the 45 game maximum).

-NOTE: Any coach, team and/or association found to be non-compliant with the U7 Cross-Ice format at any time during the season; or the U9 Half-Ice format prior to January 1st; or the seasonal maximum game limits for U7, U9 and U11, will be subject to sanctions from both the Minor Hockey Association and/or the SHA.
+NOTE: Any coach, team and/or association found to be non-compliant with the U7 Cross-Ice format at any time during the season; or the U9 Half-Ice format; or the seasonal maximum game limits for U7, U9 and

+U11, will be subject to sanctions from both the Minor Hockey Association and/or Hockey Saskatchewan.